Finding What You Need in PDFs¶

 <ElementCollection[TextElement](count=1)>

-# Regular expression search for the inspection ID (e.g., INS-XXX...)
+# Regular expression search (for patterns like inspection IDs)

 page.find_all('text:contains("INS-\\w+")', regex=True)